-- Contract signing authority: the Vice President for Finance and Administration and Treasurer (VPFA), and the Associate Vice President for Finance (AVPF), are the only employees authorized by the Board of Trustees to execute contracts on behalf of the College.
+- Contract signing authority: the Vice President for Finance and Administration and Treasurer (VPFA), and designated representatives of the VPFA, are the only employees authorized by the Board of Trustees to execute contracts on behalf of the College.
 Contracts and commitments in excess of $100,000 may also require the approval of the Board of Trustees.

-- All contracts should be sent to the AVPF for review and approval.
+- All contracts should be sent to the VPFA office for review and approval.
 The VPFA, General Counsel, and/or Risk Management may also be involved in the contract review process.

 - All contracts require review regardless of the dollar amount associated with the agreement.